 The submission file is in Microsoft Word (.doc or .docx) format.

-Use the style specified in the Australian Guide to Legal Citation (Third Edition) for referencing.
+The reference style used is as specified in the Australian Guide to Legal Citation (Third Edition) for referencing.
 This guide can be found at: http://www.law.unimelb.edu.au/mulr/aglc .

 The text provides all available DOIs (Digital Object Identifiers) to each source used as a reference.
 For assistance on locating the DOIs, please go to the free service http://www.crossref.org/SimpleTextQuery/ to retrieve all available DOIs to add to the references.

-- In addition to citations, there is also a separate bibliography providing the list of references cited in the paper.
-Each reference in the bibliography must have a DOI.
+- In addition to footnote citations, a bibliography is included at the end of the article.
+Each reference in the bibliography must have a DOI if one is available.
 For assistance on locating the DOIs, please go to the free service http://www.crossref.org/SimpleTextQuery/ to retrieve all available DOIs to add to the references.

 - The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines, which is found in About the Journal.